-The PhD programme of the Integrated School of Ocean Sciences (ISOS) focuses on interdisciplinary education outside of curricular courses.
+The doctoral programme "Integrated School of Ocean Sciences" (ISOS) focuses on interdisciplinary education outside of curricular courses.
 It offers supplementary training, a framework of supervision, mentoring and mobility for doctoral candidates.
-At the ISOS, doctoral candidates sharpen their scientific profile, are challenged to think beyond their discipline and to equip themselves for life after a PhD.
-About 150 PhD candidates from six faculties participate in the PhD programme, forming a large interdisciplinary network.
+At the ISOS, doctoral candidates sharpen their scientific profile, are challenged to think beyond their discipline and to equip themselves for life after a doctorate.
+About 150 doctoral candidates from six faculties participate in the docotral programme, forming a large interdisciplinary network.

-PhD Programme ISOS
+Doctoral Programme ISOS

 At the ISOS you can choose from a wide range of academic courses, transferable skill workshops, and apply for travel and “Miniproposal” funding.
-Our expectation is that ISOS PhD candidates gain a comprehensive view of marine science research in Kiel, including legal and economic issues and applied sciences.
+Our expectation is that ISOS candidates gain a comprehensive view of marine science research in Kiel, including legal and economic issues and applied sciences.
 You will be challenged to identify and pursue your goals, and are expected to leave the programme with a head start on your career.